connor-mccarthy/website/content/en/docs/components/pipelines/v2/compiling-and-sharing.md

 +++
-title = "Pipelines"
+title = "Compiling and sharing" description = ""
-description = "Create a pipeline" weight = 3
+weight = 6
 +++

 A *pipeline* is a description of a multi-task workflow, including how tasks relate to each other to form an computational graph.
 Pipelines may have inputs which can be passed to tasks within the pipeline.